UNC miniRISC-V Architecture Simulator V 1.0

 }

-If the contents of Reg[s] equals the contents of Reg[t] branch to the instruction that is the offset from currect PC by the specified signed immediate value, which is usually specified by a label.
+If the contents of Reg[rs1] equals the contents of Reg[rs2] branch to the instruction at the specified by a label.

 Example:halt: beq x0,x0,halt # Encoded as: 0x00000063